-The Mesa Public Schools classroom teacher evaluation system is a collaborative model leading to improved teaching performance and increased student academic achievement.
-All teachers who provide instruction to preschool, kindergarten, grades 1 through 12, or ungraded classes, or who teaches in an environment other than a classroom setting and who maintains student attendance records for each instructional meeting will use the classroom teacher evaluation system.
+The Mesa Public Schools teacher evaluation system is a collaborative model leading to improved teaching performance and increased student academic achievement.
+All teachers who provide instruction to preschool through grade 12, or ungraded classes, or who teach in an environment other than a classroom setting and who maintain student attendance records for each instructional meeting will use the teacher evaluation system.

-Based on established rubrics, the performance indicators of Highly Effective, Effective, Developing and Ineffective will be used to rate a classroom teacher's performance as determined by evidence using the 22 components of the Charlotte Danielson Framework.
+Based on the established rubric, the performance indicators of Highly Effective, Effective, Developing and Ineffective will be used to rate a classroom teacher's performance as determined by evidence using the 22 components of the Charlotte Danielson Framework.